stride3d/stride-docs/en/manual/scripts/types-of-script/async-script.md

 Asynchronous programming in C# means writing code that can **run in parallel**.

 For example: let's say we have a method for saving the game's state that **takes 10 seconds** to execute.
-Instead of pausing everything untill it finishes running, **we can run it asynchronously**, meaning that **the game can continue while we are saving the player's progress**.
+Instead of pausing everything until it finishes running, **we can run it asynchronously**, meaning that **the game can continue while we are saving the player's progress**.

 An asynchronous method is a normal method that returns a `Task`, which can then be awaited.
 While it's running, other non asynchronous and asynchronous code will be allowed to run.